pocl/pocl/doc/sphinx/source/using.rst

               kernel and the work group size.
 Currently always defaults to **loopvec**.

- * **loops**  -- Create parallel for-loops that execute the work items.

-              The loops will be unrolled a certain number of times of which maximum can be controlled with POCL_WILOOPS_MAX_UNROLL_COUNT=N environment
-              variable (default is to not perform unrolling).

- * **loopvec** -- Create parallel work-item for-loops (see 'loops') and execute the LLVM vectorizers.
-LLVM loop unrolling is disabled and the unrolling decisions are left to the generic loop vectorizer.

- * **repl**   -- Replicate and chain all work items.
-This results in more easily scalarizable private variables, thus might avoid storing work-item context to memory.
-              However, the code bloat is increased with larger WG sizes. **Deprecated - will be removed in the next release.
-Use "loops" and full unrolling.**

  * **cbs**    -- Use continuation-based synchronization to execute work-items on non-SPMD devices.
               CBS is expected to work for kernels that 'loops' does not support.